gregorywmorris/cdnow-customer-value/README.md

 ### Priority Concern

-1. This report analyzes customer acquisition patterns from Q1 1997 through June 1998.
+1. This report analyzes customer patterns from Q1 1997 through June 1998.
 All customers were acquired in the first quarter of 1997 and no additional customers through June of 1998.
-Customer acquisition should be a top priority considering the strategies presented.
+Customer acquisition should be a top priority.
+The Recommended Strategies presented only address our current customer base due to the limitations of the given data.
+An additional analysis is needed for customer acquisition.

 1. From our current customer base, only 3301 customers purchased in the last 90 days out of 23570.
 That is 14.01%.